 Market research is a bit different.
 The agency sends out a questionnaire to see if you fit their criteria for their upcoming group session.
 Payment varies for the different group discussions you might take part in.
 You might receive payment, fuel or grocery vouchers.

-Many people struggle to juggle work and housework, so help them out by offering ironing, babysitting/child care, house cleaning (obviously this is outside of your own home but usually it can be worked around your kids, especially if you have school age kids).
+Many people struggle to juggle work and housework, so help them out by offering ironing, babysitting/child care, and house cleaning (obviously this is outside of your own home but usually it can be worked around your kids, especially if you have school age kids).
 You will be amazed at how much you can charge and how much money you make from offering these services.
-Obviously you will need a police check and references, so maybe start by offering friends and family your services and expand from there.
+Obviously, you will need a police check and references, so maybe start by offering friends and family your services and expand from there.

 Of course, if you don’t want to do the party plan thing, you can deliver catalogues to your neighbours and friends for brands like Avon and Home Direct and earn money from the orders they place.